 ‘It’s a good big tree,’ the gardener said.

 The engineer shrugged.
 In the end, they made a job of it.
 They drove spikes into the log.
 They looped ropes over the other branches of the tree, and rigged block and tackle.
-Bit by bit they lifted the log out of the hollow it had stamped into the ground, first one end, then the other, until it was high enough to push the cart in underneath.
+Bit by bit they lifted the log out of the hollow it had stamped into the ground, until it was high enough to push the cart in underneath.

 It was while helping drag the cart forward that Blayne discovered the crushed blankets in the hollow beneath the tree, and then, within the blankets, the flattened corpse.